ABoothInTheWild/ibm_data_science/IBM-IBSC-2026-01-28/Module_04/README.md

 Think of this module as building your **database toolkit** for data science, not just learning SQL in isolation.

 The goal is not to memorize every SQL clause or API call.
-The goal is to **understand relational data, write correct SQL for querying and updating tables, and connect Python (Jupyter, Pandas, SQL Magic, DB-API) to databases**—so you can store, retrieve, and analyze real-world data and move on to modeling and decision-making.
+The goal is to **understand relational data, write correct SQL for querying and updating tables, and connect Python (Jupyter, Pandas, SQL Magic, DB-API) to databases** so you can store, retrieve, and analyze real-world data and move on to modeling and decision-making.